GerritCodeReview/homepage/pages/site/about.md

 Google developed [Mondrian], a Perforce based code review tool to facilitate peer-review of changes prior to submission to the central code repository.
-Mondrian is not open source, as it is tied to the use of [Perforce] and to many Google-only services, such as [Bigtable].
+Mondrian is not open-source, as it is tied to the use of [Perforce] and to many Google-only services, such as [Bigtable].
 Google employees have often described how useful Mondrian and its peer-review process is to their day-to-day work.